RobinNagpal/uniswap-v4-draft-docs/05_lock_flash_accounting.md

+# Intro to Locking
+The locking mechanism in v4 ensures that certain operations are executed atomically without interference, ensuring consistency and correctness in the PoolManager's state.
+PoolManager, uses `LockDataLibrary` to manager a queue of lockers, allowing nested locks, and ensures that all currency deltas are settled before releasing a lock.

 Pool actions can be taken by acquiring a lock on the contract and implementing the `lockAcquired` callback to then proceed with any of the following actions on the pools:

 - `swap`
 - `modifyPosition`